How to Repair Your Self Esteem After a Breakup

 How to Repair Your Self Esteem After A Breakup: 5 Steps to Healing

-On today’s show, I’m going to help you understand how your self-esteem was damaged, and how to develop new compassion and empathy for yourself.
+On today’s show, I’m going to help you understand how your self-esteem was damaged by your breakup, and how to develop new compassion and empathy for yourself.

 We’re going to discuss the five steps to healing your self-esteem after a breakup so that you can start putting yourself back together again.